Egypt hands Muslim Brotherhood leader another life sentence

-CAIRO (AP) - An Egyptian court has sentenced five people, including the head of the outlawed Muslim Brotherhood, to life in prison on violence-related charges.
+CAIRO (AP) - An Egyptian court on Sunday sentenced five people, including the head of the outlawed Muslim Brotherhood, to life in prison on violence-related charges.

 It's the latest of several life sentences for Mohammed Badie, who has also been sentenced to death in separate trials since his 2013 arrest.
 Charges have included inciting violence and planning attacks against the state.